 Supporting the review and content redesign of our people services frontend

-Continuing with the alignment of content to reflect our changing services, such as Housing Services and Planning
+Continuing with the alignment of content to reflect our changing services, such as revenues and benefits

 The goals are to:

-Give people more useful and relevant information about the services they can use
+Give people useful and relevant information about the services available to them

 Signpost to other organisations and services outside the council